Murataydinunimi/dbt_gostudent/README.md

 Once the tables are created, we are ready to ingest the raw data into the tables using a python script **load_data.py** that is found in root directory.
 Notice that raw data are under the **data** folder.

+The **load_data.py** has two main functions.
+It has a csv separator detector since each csv has a different separator and another function that uploads the data to the postgres tables.

 ```bash
 #Load the tables
 python load_data.py